goggledefogger/llm-music/docs/AUDIO-IMPLEMENTATION-COMPLETE.md

 - **Error Handling**: Graceful error handling with user feedback
 - **Real-time Updates**: Transport controls reflect actual audio state
 - **Pattern Feedback**: Visual validation and loading status
+ - **Gapless Live Edits**: Editing the ASCII pattern or tempo during playback does not pause audio; scheduling updates preserve the beat

 ## 🎵 **How to Test the Audio**